yb175/rebuild-her-future/README.md

-# Shltr - Domestic Violence Prevention Platform
+# Dhvani - Domestic Violence Prevention Platform

-Shltr is a comprehensive web platform designed to combat domestic violence against women using cutting-edge AI and blockchain technologies.
+Dhvani is a comprehensive web platform designed to combat domestic violence against women using cutting-edge AI and blockchain technologies.
 The platform provides immediate support, secure evidence storage, and intelligent safety features to protect victims and prevent abuse.

 ## 🌟 Features